techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/4_Azure_core_services/assignment.md

 - SQL Managed Instance
 - Azure Marketplace

-Natuurlijk zijn er veel meer services die mogelijk op je examen komen.
-Voor deze services is het genoeg om bekend te zijn met de product page (<u><a class="linkclass">zie hier een voorbeeld van een Azure product page</a></u>)
+Of course, there are many more services that may appear on your exam.
+For these services, it's sufficient to be familiar with the product page (see here for an example of an Azure product page).

-Naast de services kan je ook vragen verwachten over verschillende cloud concepten, zoals High Availability, het consumption-based pricing model en het shared responsibility model.
+In addition to services, you can also expect questions about various cloud concepts, such as High Availability, the consumption-based pricing model, and the shared responsibility model.

 ## Key-terms